joshbegley/nyt-latest/previous.md

 `Olivia Rodrigo.
 “Love Island USA.”
 And sharks.`\
 https://www.nytimes.com/2026/09/01/briefing/today-in-short.html

-**Treasury Secretary Scott Bessent Says US Has Support for Economic War Against Iran**\
+**At G20 Summit, Scott Bessent Says U.S. Has Support for Economic War Against Iran**\
 `The Treasury secretary is also facing pushback on the Trump administration’s trade policies at the global gathering.`\
 https://www.nytimes.com/2026/09/01/business/economy/bessent-iran-g20.html